-• Complying with the law, the charter, and decisions of the owner(s) in the implementation of delegated rights and duties.

-• Performing delegated rights and duties honestly, diligently, and to their best ability to ensure the maximum lawful interest of the company and the owner(s).

-• Not using information, secrets, business opportunities of the company, not abusing the position and using the company's asset for self-seeking purposes or serving the interest of other organizations and individuals.

-• Other rights and obligations prescribed by law and the company's charter.
-The Legal Representative of a company is personally liable to it for the damage caused by the dereliction of his/her corporate duties.
+- Complying with the law, the charter, and decisions of the owner(s) in implementing delegated rights and duties. - Performing delegated rights and duties honestly, diligently, and to their best ability to ensure the maximum lawful interest of the company and the owner(s). - Not using information, secrets, business opportunities of the company, not abusing the position, and using the company's asset for self-seeking purposes or serving the interest of other organizations and individuals. - Other rights and obligations prescribed by law and the company's charter.
+The company's Legal Representatives are personally liable to it for the damage caused by the dereliction of their corporate duties.